 The Den of a Fennec Fox

-A community of foxes in the wild is known as a skulk or leash or as an earth.
+A community of foxes in the wild is known as a skulk, a leash, or an earth.
 The word "earth" also refers to a fox den.

-Fennec foxes have an omnivorous diet.
-At night, they hunt for rodents, lizards, birds, bird eggs and insects.
-They also eat plants, including leaves, fruits and roots.
+The animals have an omnivorous diet.
+At night, they hunt for rodents, lizards, birds, bird eggs, and insects.
+They also eat plants, including leaves, fruits, and roots.
 Their large ears are very sensitive to sound and enable them to hear small prey animals moving underground or over the sand.
-Their kidneys are adapted to conserve water, enabling them to go for long periods without drinking.
+Their kidneys are adapted for conserving water, enabling them to go for long periods without drinking.
 They get some water from the food that they eat, however.

-Fennec foxes are excellent diggers.
-They can dig into loosely packed sand so quickly that it sometimes seems to observers that the animals are disappearing by magic.
+The animals are excellent diggers.
+They can dig into loosely packed sand so quickly that it sometimes seems to observers that they are disappearing by magic.
 The ability to dig is one of the factors that owners of pet fennec foxes need to keep in mind.

 Fennec foxes are monogamous and generally mate with the same partner for life.
 In the wild, the foxes mate in January or February.
 The babies are born after a gestation period of about fifty days, which means that they are born in March or April.
 The litter consists of two to five kits.

-At first the kits' eyes are closed and the babies are helpless.
+At first, the kits' eyes are closed and the babies are helpless.
 The eyes open when the kits are between ten days and two weeks old.
-When the babies are very young the female fox will not allow the male fox into the den, but soon both parents help to rear and protect the kits.
+When the babies are very young, the female fox will not allow the male fox into the den, but soon both parents rear and protect the kits.
 The babies are weaned at between sixty and seventy days of age.
-They reach reproductive maturity at around ten months of age.
+They reach reproductive maturity when they are around ten months old.

 Threats and Population Status

 Fennec foxes generally live for twelve to thirteen years in captivity.
 Their lifespan is likely shorter in the wild.
 Their population size isn't known for certain, but since they are often seen in the wild it's assumed that they aren't endangered.
 They do have some predators, however.
-Humans catch them to obtain their fur and in order to display and sell them to tourists.
+Humans catch them to obtain their fur and to display and sell them to tourists.
 Some wild animals hunt the foxes for food.
-These animals include the caracal (a type of wild cat), jackals, striped hyenas and eagle owls.
-Luckily for fennec foxes, they are difficult animals to capture.
+These animals include the caracal (a type of wild cat), jackals, striped hyenas, and eagle owls.
+Luckily for the foxes, they are difficult animals to capture.

 The IUCN (International Union for Conservation of Nature) classifies the fennec fox population in the "Least Concern" category of its Red List for endangered species.
-It appears that the threats to the fox population are not serious enough to significantly affect the population size, at least at the moment.
-It's unknown whether the population is decreasing, remaining stable or decreasing, however.
+It appears that the threats to the animal's population are not serious enough to significantly affect its numbers, at least at the moment.
+The IUCN says that the population is currently stable.